bajamircea/bajamircea.github.io/_posts/2020-04-06-how-vector-works-array.markdown

 the array.

-# Three option for sequence length
+# Three options for sequence length

 We also need to know how long the sequence is.
 For that we either need to:
 - use another pointer (in general two pointers can define a range)